yhamacnu/challenge_email_service/README.md

 The request handler is implemented as a view function, that processes the email template form.
 Ther rudimentary failover is also handled there.
 Fail trigger of primary email(SparkPost) provider is simulated by having an account with an non-configured/non-verified sending domain, that reports code 7001 and raises SparkPostAPIException.
-Backup provider is AWS SES
+Backup provider is AWS SES.